fikrufeleke/vmplacement/README.md

 4. PowerVmAllocationPolicyMBFD.java

-If you are to use any the three above virtual machine placement classes (1-3), please cite the following paper:
+If you are to use any the this project files (the virtual machine placement classes or converted workload traces), please cite the following paper:

 F.F.
 Moges, "Energy-aware  VM placement algorithms in an OpenStack cloud",  MSc thesis, Addis Ababa University, Sep 2018.